yujinakayama/alfred-itunes-airplay/README.md

 ![Screenshot](screenshot.jpg)

-Note that Alfred's workflow is a feature of [Powerpack](http://www.alfredapp.com/powerpack/), that is an optional paid extension.
+Note that Alfred's _workflow_ is a feature of [Powerpack](http://www.alfredapp.com/powerpack/), which is an optional paid extension.

 ## Installation